M00N-KNIGHT/M00N-KNIGHT/README.md

-bmf pls pls pls pls pls IF YOU HAVE INTERESTS IN COMMON rmk in process ok <br>
+bmf pls pls pls pls pls IF YOU HAVE INTERESTS IN COMMON <br>
+rmk in process ok <br>
 SIGN MY NEW STRAWPAGE FOR A WET FAT SMOOCH<br>
 PLEASE SIGN ONLY TEXT NOT DRAWINGS BC I'M NOT ABLE TO RECIEVE THEM !!
 (Strawpage)